Shakespeare's new London playhouse to open without the Bard

 Instead the opening lineup at the candlelit Sam Wanamaker Playhouse, named after the American director who pioneered the main Globe, will feature three Jacobean plays including John Webster's bloodfest "The Duchess of Malfi".

-Also part of the programme in the tiny red brick building adjacent to the Globe will be a new youth company and a collaboration with the Royal Opera House.
+Also part of the program in the tiny red brick building adjacent to the Globe will be a new youth company and a collaboration with the Royal Opera House.

 "In time we will perform the plays of Shakespeare in there, but we could not be more delighted than to be opening this theatre with three such shining jewels from this time - a macabre tragedy, a riotous comedy and a beautiful philosophical satire," artistic director Dominic Dromgoole told reporters.